Heterobasidion Root Disease (HRD)

 Formerly annosum root rot

 Heterobasidion root disease (HRD), formerly known as annosum root rot, is considered one of the most destructive diseases of conifers in the northern parts of the world.
 HRD was first confirmed in Wisconsin in 1993.
 This disease can be caused by several species of fungi, but Heterobasidion irregulare (H. irregulare) is currently the only species found in Wisconsin.
 Prevention of HRD is key, as it is difficult to treat and control.
 Many tree species can be hosts, but it is most common in Wisconsin in red and white pine plantations.

 Learn the biology and impact of Heterobasidion root disease (HRD), how to identify it, how to prevent its introduction and much more in this Wisconsin DNR HRD fact sheet and in the following video.

 Since 1993, HRD has been confirmed in 30 Wisconsin counties (see map).

 Site factors are characteristics of the specific area that influence how likely it is for a disease to occur there.
 Site factors include the type of soil, temperature, slope of the land and more.

 In the southeastern United States, the disease is more common on former agriculture land with a soil pH of less than 6.
-Sandy or sandy loam soils at least 12 inches deep, with good internal drainage and a low seasonal water table are also considered good sites for disease development.
+Sandy or sandy loam soils at least 12 inches deep, with good internal drainage and a low seasonal water table are also considered potential sites for disease development.